ms2sato/react-ts-webpack-optimization/README.md

 ## React SSR

-- Routes of react-router-dom is shared with server and client, located isomorphic directory
+- Routes of react-router-dom is shared with server and client, located on isomorphic directory
 - renderToPipeableStream is used for response on server
 - hydrateRoot is used for each entry point on client